While floating through the molten tin, the combination of gravity and surface tension results in smooth and flat surfaces on both sides.

 d) Resistant to acid, alkaline, and corrosion.

 Optical windows are an essential component of many optical systems, including lasers, cameras, telescopes, and microscopes.
 They allow light to enter or exit an optical system while providing a barrier to dust, moisture, and other contaminants.
-There are various types of optical windows available, including sapphire, quartz, and borosilicate glass.
+There are various types of optical window in optical fiber communication available, including sapphire, quartz, and borosilicate glass, custom optical windows are also supported.

 1 to 500 mm